mikemccabe/json-patch-php/README.md

 Arguments are PHP arrays, i.e. the output of json_decode($json_string, 1)

+(Note that you MUST pass 1 as the second argument to json_decode to get an array.
+This library does not work with stdClass objects.)

 All structures are implemented directly as PHP arrays.
 An array is considered to be 'associative' (e.g. like a JSON 'object') if it contains at least one non-numeric key.